 To learn to recognize a covert narcissist, we need to look beneath the surface.
-To begin with, a covert narcissist is referred to as a ‘vulnerable’ narcissist for a reason.
+A covert narcissist is referred to as a ‘vulnerable’ narcissist for a reason.
 They have a dilemma.
 On the one hand, their True Self is wounded.
 Being exposed and vulnerable is unbearable to them, and the tiniest trigger in the present resonates with the trauma they experienced in childhood.
 For this reason, they maintain a tightly layered and carefully balanced persona, the purpose of which is to gain them narcissistic supply while keeping them insulated from hurt.
 It is here that we get the classic crazy-making behaviour of covert narcissism.

 The covert narcissist aims to maintain control over others while keeping that person oblivious to the fact.
 In day to day life, we interact under the golden rule: Treat others as you would like to be treated.
 This requires you to see others as equal to you, to respect their boundaries, and to be mindful of their feelings.
 The covert narcissist, in their attempt to keep you engaged while themselves remaining safe, will constantly bend this rule.
 That is, they do not blatantly disrespect and mistreat people, but rather do so using subtext.

-Recognize the covert narcissist’s hidden language
+The covert narcissist’s hidden language

 On the surface, an interaction with a covert narcissist seems as normal as any.
 However, something else is being communicated on the unconscious level.
 For example, someone might say to you: “That’s an interesting shirt you’re wearing.”
 All things considered, it seems like a neutral statement — possibly even nice.
 On the subtext level, however, you might be left asking what “interesting” means?
 The person might also say it with a slight smirk, which subliminally communicates a level of amusement.
 Is there something wrong with the shirt?
 Suddenly you are questioning yourself and generally becoming self-conscious.
 Without being aware of what is going on, you might ask: “Is it?” while waiting for more information.
 The covert narcissist in this situation might continue to smirk all-knowingly and simply refuse to elaborate.
 Another example might be them pointing out a speck on your face.